centrifugal/centrifugo/misc/release/notes.md

-Centrifugo is a scalable soft **real-time messaging** server written in Go language.
-Centrifugo can instantly deliver messages to application online users connected over a **variety of real-time transports** (like WebSocket, HTTP-streaming, SSE/EventSource, GRPC, SockJS).
-Centrifugo has channel concept – so it's actually a **user-facing PUB/SUB server**.
-Centrifugo is **language-agnostic** and can be used to implement chat applications, live comments, multiplayer games, streaming metrics, etc. in conjunction with any backend.
-It's especially useful when the application backend does not have built-in concurrency support, or dealing with many persistent connections is a challenge you are not going to take part in.
-Several official client SDKs for **browser and mobile development** wrap bidirectional protocol, also Centrifugo supports unidirectional approach for simple zero-sdk-dependency use cases.
+Centrifugo is a scalable real-time messaging server written in Go language.
+Centrifugo can instantly deliver messages to application online users connected over supported real-time transports (WebSocket, HTTP-streaming, SSE/EventSource, GRPC, SockJS).
+Centrifugo has a channel concept – so it's a user-facing PUB/SUB server.

+Centrifugo is language-agnostic and can be used to build chat applications, live comments, multiplayer games, streaming metrics, etc., in conjunction with any backend.
+It fits well modern architectures and allows decoupling business logic from the real-time transport layer.

+Several official client SDKs for browser and mobile development wrap bidirectional protocol.
+Also, Centrifugo supports a unidirectional approach for simple zero-SDK-dependency use cases.

 Proceed to [centrifugal.dev](https://centrifugal.dev/) for a more detailed description.